vrukshaliii/wecareforfurs/README.md

 # Dataset:

 The dataset consists of images of various dog skin diseases available on internet.
+The dataset is split into training, validation, and testing sets to train and evaluate the performance of the CNN.

 # Preprocessing: